Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Ranks of ideals and dimensions of cell modules and irreducible representations

 with a partial order defined on it (which we shall not need here), the symbol $\mathbb{J}$ denotes the set of $\gj$-classes of the semigroup $\P_n$, and $\Lambda_J$ comes from the cell datum $(\Lambda_J, M_J, \mathcal C_J, *)$ for the (non-twisted) group algebra $R[G_J]$ where $G_J$ is the a maximal subgroup of $D$ fixed set-wise by $*$ defined above.
 Moreover, for $(J,\lambda) \in \Lambda$ we have

 where $\mathbb{L}_J$ is the set of $\gl$-classes of the $\gj$-class $J$, and so in particular

 Finally, let us now consider the case that $R$ is the field $\mathbb{C}$ of complex numbers and consider the complex partition algebra $\mathbb{C}^{\psi}[\P_n]$.
 For fixed $n$, semisimplicity of the algebra $\mathbb{C}^{\psi}[\P_n]$ depends on $\psi$.
 This is explored in more detail in \cite{Halverson2005}.
 Specifically it is observed that, with $\delta$ in the definition of $\psi$, for all but a finite number of $\delta \in \mathbb{C}$, the algebra $\mathbb{C}^{\psi}[\P_n]$ is semisimple.
-In the cases that $\mathbb{C}^{\psi}[\P_n]$ is semisimple, a method for computing dimensions of irreducible $\mathbb{C}^{\psi}[\P_n]$-modules in terms of counting paths in a certain graph $\hat{A}$, whose vertices are labelled by partitions, is given in \cite[Theorem~2.24]{Halverson2005}.
+In the cases that $\mathbb{C}^{\psi}[\P_n]$ is semisimple, a method for computing dimensions of irreducible $\mathbb{C}^{\psi}[\P_n]$-modules in terms of counting paths in a certain graph $\hat{A}$, whose vertices are labelled by integer partitions, is given in \cite[Theorem~2.24]{Halverson2005}.
 Here our aim is to state a result analogous to \cite[Theorem~2.24(b)]{Halverson2005} but where we express the dimensions of the irreducible $\mathbb{C}^{\psi}[\P_n]$-modules in terms of the rank formula we obtained in Theorem~\ref{thm_main1}.

-In order to do this we need to recall some basic notions about partitions and the representation theory of the symmetric group.
-Any partition $\lambda$ can be identified with a sequence $\lambda = (\lambda_1 \geq \lambda_2 \geq \cdots \geq \lam_k)$.
-Partitions are represented using Young diagrams; for example, the diagram corresponding to $\lambda = (543311)$ is
+In order to do this we need to recall some basic notions about integer partitions and the representation theory of the symmetric group.
+Any integer partition $\lambda$ can be identified with a sequence $\lambda = (\lambda_1 \geq \lambda_2 \geq \cdots \geq \lam_k)$.
+Integer partitions are represented using Young diagrams; for example, the diagram corresponding to $\lambda = (543311)$ is

 The \emph{hook length} of the box $b$ of $\lambda$ is

 Here, $\lam'=(\lam_1'\geq\lam_2'\geq\cdots\geq\lam_{\lam_1}')$ denotes the partition obtained by reflecting (the Young diagram corresponding to) $\lam$ in the leading diagonal.
 In other words, $h(b)$ is the number of boxes to the right of $b$ plus the number below $b$, plus one (to include the box $b$ itself in the count).
 Write $\lambda \vdash r$ and $|\lam|=r$ if $\lambda$ is a partition with $r$ boxes (so $\lam_1+\lam_2+\cdots+\lam_k=r$).